virginieverstraete/tthoeye.github.io/about.md

 1. Linking existing digital twins across Europe
 We’re connecting the digital tools cities and communities already use - like traffic monitors, energy trackers or environmental sensors - into one shared European network.
 This makes it easier to collaborate, reuse tools and help smaller communities get on board.

 2. Testing smart solutions in the real world
 Through hands-on pilot projects, we support cities to build practical services using AI and local digital twins.
 These pilots aim to improve daily life, from better planning and faster services to smarter decision-making.

 3. Expanding Europe’s toolbox with AI innovation
-We’re adding new AI-powered tools to the existing EU Local Digital Twin Toolbox -like simulation models, prediction tools and self-organising systems -to help cities tackle challenges more quickly and flexibly.
+We’re adding new AI-powered tools to the existing EU Local Digital Twin Toolbox -like simulation models, prediction tools and self-organising systems- to help cities tackle challenges more quickly and flexibly.

 # Why it matters for Europe’s digital future